AnaZonia/moon_notes/001 Ana Did Science Today.md

 There is also internalized racism within people from latin american origin on their own latinhood and the more indigenous parts of their own peoples.

-## 20/01/2024, Sat - Piriatí

-### Agroforestería y los Emberá

 ### Salud
 El centro de salud es muy bien puesto y bien cuidado.
-La gente allá parecia satisfecha, y los trabajadores son buenos
+La gente allá parecia satisfecha, y los trabajadores son buenos.

 ## 19/01/2024, Fri - pre-Ipetí